My first book is out now! In the first week of February you can hear it on Radio 4’s Book of the Week.

 - Saturday 20th February: I talked to the Karachi-based Readerscafe on Facebook Live.
 Recording available here.

-- Saturday 27th February 12.30pm GMT: For the Jaipur Literary Festival (online this year), I’ll be talking to Monisha Rajesh, Taran N. Khan and Jeremy Seal about travel writing.
-Details and registration here.
+- Saturday 27th February: For the Jaipur Literary Festival (online this year), I talked to Monisha Rajesh, Taran N. Khan and Jeremy Seal about travel writing.
+Recording available here (including a terrible technical glitch).

-- Sunday 28th February, 11.30am GMT: Also at the Jaipur Literary Festival, I will be discussing Karachi Vice with the novelist H. M. Naqvi.
-Details and registration here.
+- Sunday 28th February: Also at the Jaipur Literary Festival, I discussed Karachi Vice with the novelist H. M. Naqvi.
+Recording available here.

-- Tuesday 2nd March, 7pm: I’ll be talking to Zoe Flood of the Frontline Freelance Register, about Karachi Vice, getting a book deal, and how to make a career in long-form journalism.
-Zoom registration here.
+- Tuesday 2nd March: I talked to Zoe Flood of the Frontline Freelance Register, about Karachi Vice, getting a book deal, and how to make a career in long-form journalism.
+Recording available here.

-- Friday 12th March, 4pm PKT/11am GMT: I will be in conversation with Pakistani writer Awais Khan, for the Pakistani bookstore chain Liberty Books.
-(Link to come)
+- Friday 12th March: I was in conversation with Pakistani writer Awais Khan, for the Pakistani bookstore chain Liberty Books.
+Recording available here.

 - The Briefing (Monocle radio): I discussed Karachi Vice with Andrew Mueller – on from around 21m on this podcast.